juliapassenberger/codingTasks/Tribute Page/README.md

 ## Usage
 1. Open the HTML file or go to the above mentioned link.
-2. Read through the page if you're interested in learning about Ludwig van Beethoven
+2. Read through the page if you're interested in learning about Ludwig van Beethoven.
    ![tribute page](tribute-page.png)